RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 16.md

 Brun's mind cast back and immediately landed on Trouble kneeling over them and giving them attention like an enthusiastic puppy.
 She wasn't sure why they had gotten so upset about the whole situation.
 Sure, she had expected some pushback, maybe Trouble getting upset with her if she had talked about something as frivolous as sex and kissing with someone who'd been abused in related acts.

-Instead she had gotten up in her face and scolded her for talking poorly of herself.
+Instead she had gotten up in her face and scolded her for talking poorly of herself and saying that kisses weren't an option among friends.

 Brun tried to comprehend the idea of being worth getting mad on her behalf.
 It just felt wrong, like trying to spell a word without vowels: it would be possible but inherently wrong.